-Jamie: Jake is adorable, it’s no wonder he’s such a popular choice when it comes to romancing.
+Kaiju: Jake is adorable, it’s no wonder he’s such a popular choice when it comes to romancing.
 Think I picked him mainly because I don’t think I could see myself dating anyone who wasn’t really into boardgames.

 Since it was your first game, how many aspects of game creation did you find yourself having to learn from scratch to pull it together?

 Bob: Basically all of it?
 In addition to it being my first time really making a game, it was my first time using RenPy, as well as my first time attempting to write Python code.
 I also wasn’t really tied into any dev communities yet, so I basically banged my head against the engine until it did what I wanted it to do instead of asking for help.

 I found out later, of course, that Ren’Py has much easier ways to do 90% of the things I did, and I think I actually learned a lot more about proper use of the engine from the shorter jam projects I did.

 YAGS was my first time really attempting to write an extended piece of text, so even though a lot of it is semi-autobiographical, it was a learning experience.
 I’ve received comments from some people that they like how much the game attempts to adapt to their choices and decisions, but that’s really because I just didn’t know any better, and coming from a programming background, my instinct was to add and track decisions everywhere.

 But maybe the part that I was least prepared for was just finding, contacting, and then managing others.
 I have no artistic ability, so I had to hire people to do the sprites, backgrounds, and music, and I learned a lot about setting guidelines, deadlines, and expectations from that.

 (In a couple of the jam projects, I was spoiled by a friend who acted as a project manager and did all that interfacing work between everyone.
 I didn’t miss having to do it.)